mvpratt/nodewatcher/README.md

 # Nodewatcher

-This is a simple script to monitor the status of a Lightning Node and send SMS alerts if any issues are detected.
-Uses Twilio to send texts.
+This is a simple program to monitor the status of a Lightning Node and send SMS alerts if any issues are detected

+## Rationale

+If lightning node is offline, channel parter could force close channels and steal the money on that channel.
+Routing nodes are also monitored for uptime by their peers and payment routing is deprioritized for less reliable nodes.

 ## Requirements